gopaladhikari/docs/README.md

 - It is easy to write and read with much simpler syntax.

+- It's extension are .md or .markdown

+- MDX is a js library that allows you to write JSX inside markdown files.

+- MDX is powerful, everythin is a component, customizable, markdown-based,blazingly blazing fast.

 # CSS: Cascading Style Sheets

 - CSS is the code that styles the web content.
 It is not a programming language.